 Does the White House Blocking AP From Press Events Violate the First Amendment?

-White House press secretary Karoline Leavitt said the White House is barring AP from accessing these events because the news outlet is spreading “lies,” by not using President Donald Trump’s new name for the former Gulf of Mexico.
-For its part, the news agency says it “will refer to it by its original name while acknowledging the new name Trump has chosen” because AP is a global news organization, and Gulf of America is not globally recognized.
+White House press secretary Karoline Leavitt said the White House is barring the AP from accessing these events because the news outlet is spreading “lies,” by not using President Donald Trump’s new name for the former Gulf of Mexico.
+For its part, the news agency says it “will refer to it by its original name while acknowledging the new name Trump has chosen” because the AP is a global news organization, and Gulf of America is not globally recognized.
 The U.S. Board on Geographic Names has officially changed the name of the Gulf.

 Do journalists have a First Amendment-based right to attend White House press events?